The Complete History of Housing Bubbles Around the World

 Imagine a balloon.
 When air is pumped into it steadily and at a controlled pace, the balloon expands uniformly.
 But if we keep pumping too fast, there comes a point when the balloon becomes overstretched and can’t take in any more air.
 It’s vulnerable to even the tiniest prick.
 A housing bubble is the economic equivalent of this over-inflated balloon.

 Housing bubbles are typically identified by a prolonged period during which property prices increase at a much faster rate than inflation or wage growth.
 Such rapid price increases often detach from the actual worth or intrinsic value of the properties.
 Instead, they’re based on the expectation that future prices will continue to rise, enticing more people to buy homes as investments, not just as places to live.
-This kind of speculative buying drives prices even higher, thus reinforcing the belief in the infallibility of the real estate market.
+This kind of speculative buying drives prices even higher, thus reinforcing the belief in the one-way durability of the real estate market.

 However, like the balloon, there’s a limit.
 Once the market reaches a saturation point where there are fewer new buyers, or when external factors change (like interest rates increasing or economic downturns), the bubble ‘bursts’.
 Prices start dropping, sometimes as rapidly as they rose, leading to a cascade of economic and social ramifications.